Constructing Span Categories From Categories Without Pullbacks: Examples

 \subsection{Classical Mechanics}

-In the upcoming paper \cite{BWY}, we work in the categories $\Riem$, whose objects are Riemannian manifolds and whose morphisms are surjective Riemannian submersions, and $\SympSurj$, whose objects are symplectic manifolds and whose morphisms are surjective Poisson maps.
+In \cite{BWY}, we worked in the categories $\Riem$, whose objects are Riemannian manifolds and whose morphisms are surjective Riemannian submersions, and $\SympSurj$, whose objects are symplectic manifolds and whose morphisms are surjective Poisson maps.
 Unlike $\SurjSub$, these categories are not subcategories of $\Dif$.
-However, the forgetful functors from these categories into $\Dif$ are still span tight and so it is possible to construct generalized span categories in these settings which are critical to the study of classical mechanics.
-In this upcoming paper, we will extend certain aspects of the work of Fong in \cite{Fong} by introducing the notion of an augmented generalized span category.
+However, the forgetful functors from these categories into $\Dif$ are still span tight, and so it is possible to construct generalized span categories in these settings which are critical to the study of classical mechanics.
+In \cite{BWY}, we introduced the notion of an \emph{augmented generalized span category}.
 Such categories are critical to the categorification of classical mechanics and the study of the functoriality of the Legendre transformation.